ssardina-teaching/git-hw-submissions/README.md

 # Teaching scripts

-This repo contains useful scripts I developed over the years to support student's submissions for homeworks and projects.
+This repo contains useful scripts I developed over the years (since 2015!) to support student's submissions for homeworks and projects.
 They include tools to manage Git and  GitHub repositories, Google Workspaces (drive, spreadsheets), and shell/filesystem scripts.

+They are almost all Python-based script, using two API libraries:

+- [GitPython](https://gitpython.readthedocs.io/en/stable/index.html) (scripts `git_-_xxx.py`):  to perform GIT operations on the filesystem (e.g., cloning, commiting and pushing changes, reverting)
+- [PyGitHub](https://github.com/PyGithub/PyGithub) (scripts `gh_xxx.py`): to perform API calls to [GitHub REST API](https://docs.github.com/en/rest?apiVersion=2022-11-28).
+- Various libraries for accessing Google resorces (spreadsheets, Drive, etc.).
+These scripts are named `gg_xxx.py`

+Feel free to use them as desired.
+No guarantees and I am sure they will have bugs or out-dated code!
+Open an issue or PR as needed.  😉

 - [Teaching scripts](#teaching-scripts)
   - [Setup](#setup)